top of page

 Before being named McKee, the town was known as Yellow Dog.
 In 1827, a disaster destroyed many records from before Jackson County was formed.

-The town of McKee was also established in 1858, on April 25, and was probably named after state legislator, Judge George Robertson McKee, (1810-1889) from Garrard County, Kentucky.
+The town of McKee was established in 1858, on April 25, and was probably named after state legislator, Judge George Robertson McKee, (1810-1889) from Garrard County, Kentucky.
 The first McKee Post Office was also established in 1858 on October 25, and the first Post Master was Harris Freeman.

 McKee, Kentucky was incorporated as a city in 1882.